jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.31 TotalFilter

-Performs a total filter on an input image..
+Performs a total filter on an input image.

 *Parameters*: